I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/miniport/ns-miniport-_pci_express_capability.md

 `SlotStatus`

 A <a href="https://msdn.microsoft.com/library/windows/hardware/ff537564">PCI_EXPRESS_SLOT_STATUS_REGISTER</a> structure that describes the PCIe slot status register of the PCIe capability structure.

+`RootControl`

+A <a href="https://msdn.microsoft.com/library/windows/hardware/ff537474">PCI_EXPRESS_ROOT_CONTROL_REGISTER</a> structure that describes the PCIe root control register of the PCIe capability structure.

+`RootCapabilities`

+A <a href="https://msdn.microsoft.com/library/windows/hardware/ff537473">PCI_EXPRESS_ROOT_CAPABILITIES_REGISTER</a> structure that describes the PCIe root capabilities register of the PCIe capability structure.

+`RootStatus`

+A <a href="https://msdn.microsoft.com/library/windows/hardware/ff537477">PCI_EXPRESS_ROOT_STATUS_REGISTER</a> structure that describes the PCIe root status register of the PCIe capability structure.

+`DeviceCapabilities2`

+`DeviceControl2`

+`DeviceStatus2`

 ## Remarks
 The PCI_EXPRESS_CAPABILITY structure is available in Windows Server 2008 and later versions of Windows.